 Beat those tough zone defenses

-The following is a simple, highly productive, zone offense with a number of options that consistently results in open shots.
-The offense makes use of some standard zone-attack principles, such as a dribble-entry and shallow-cut replacement, overloading one side of the floor, rapid ball movement, screening the zone, skip-passes, attacking the short-corner and post-entry passes.
+The following is a simple, highly productive zone offense with a number of options that consistently result in open shots.
+The offense makes use of some standard zone-attack principles, such as a dribble-entry and shallow-cut replacement, overloading one side of the floor, rapid ball movement, screening, the zone skip-passes, attacking the short-corner, and post-entry passes.

 There are at least four weak-side options that can be tried.
 Any of these four should be effective in getting an open shot.

-Diagram 2.
-The offense begins with the point-guard (player 1) executing dribble-entry to a wing area.
-As this is occurring, the ball-side wing (player 2) shallow-cuts through the zone and comes out on top to replace the player at the point.
+DIAGRAM 2: The offense begins with the point-guard (1) executing dribble-entry to a wing area.
+As this occurs, the ball-side wing (2) shallow-cuts through the zone and comes out on top to replace the player at the point.

-The ball-side post player (player 4) crosses the lane and sets up a double stack on the weak-side block.
+The ball-side post player (4) crosses the lane and sets up a double stack on the weak-side block.

 Zone defenses generally cover the movement as diagrammed earlier.
 At this point, a number of different options can be utilized.

 DIAGRAM 4: Option A. This option utilizes a skip-pass from the top to the corner, with the post players screening the zone in order to obtain an open shot.

 3 drops to the weak-side corner and uses the double screen set by 4 and 5 on the bottom defenders of the zone to catch and shoot the open jumper.

 DIAGRAM 5: Option B. This option has 3 on the free-throw line extended to draw out the bottom zone defender (X3).
 4 goes to the short-corner, and the other post player (5) slides slightly up the lane.